Pro Football Hall of Fame Game

 The Pro Football Hall of Fame Game is an annual National Football League (NFL) preseason exhibition game in Canton, Ohio, held the weekend of the Pro Football Hall of Fame's induction ceremonies.
 The game is played at Tom Benson Hall of Fame Stadium, part of the Hall of Fame Village and located adjacent to the Hall of Fame building.
 The first game was played in August 1962, the year when ground was broken for the Hall of Fame, and it was used as a fundraiser for the construction project.

 The game is generally held on a Thursday since 2017 and between July 31 and August 6 and is used to mark the opening of the NFL preseason.
-It is anticipated by fans as the first NFL contest since the prior season's Super Bowl, held nearly six months earlier.
+It is anticipated by fans and viewers as the first NFL contest since the prior season's Super Bowl, held nearly six months earlier.

 Team selection

 The two teams that play in the Pro Football Hall of Fame Game are typically selected by the league in advance of the remainder of the preseason schedule.
 The participants are usually announced around the time that the new Hall of Fame members are announced, which coincides with Super Bowl week.
 Often, when a particularly notable player will be entering the Hall of Fame that year, a team with which he had been strongly associated may be selected to play in the game to help maximize attendance and publicity of the game itself.